In year 8 students have 25 lessons a week, these are allotted as follows:

 Create

-• Resistant materials – mood light project.
-CAD/CAM
+• Resistant materials – mood light project using CAD/CAM

 • Engineering – build a bot using working drawings